 Your company needs to comply with the GDPR if it falls into one of the two categories:

-1. You are a company based in the EU that process personal information of EU citizens and residents
+- Your company is based in the EU that process personal information of EU citizens and residents

-2. Your company is not based in the EU, but offers products or services to EU citizens or residents or monitor their behavior
+- Your company is not based in the EU but offers products or services to EU citizens or residents or monitors their behavior

 What does it mean to offer goods and services to EU citizens?